OVS-Kernel Hardware Acceleration

 0),enp4s0f0_0

-To verify metering, iperf client should set the target bandwidth with a number which is larger than the meter rate configured.
+To verify metering, the iperf client should set the target bandwidth to a number which is larger than the configured meter rate.
 Then it should apparent that packets are received with the limited rate on the server side and the extra packets are dropped by hardware.

 After the driver loads, configure multiport eSwitch for each PF where